-a.
-U.S. Before the explosion of the corporate form, the demarcation between the promotion of individual rights and the law that controlled market transactions was not as definitive as it is today.
-95 Toward the end of the 1800s, most businesses were personal or family owned, where "owners managed and managers owned."
-96 It was easy to conceptualize lawyers providing holistic representation to these family-owned businesses as merging the best interests of the business with the individual constituents involved.
+Before the explosion of the corporate form, the demarcation between the promotion of individual rights and the law that controlled market transactions was not as definitive as it is today.
+Toward the end of the 1800s, most businesses were personal or family owned, where "owners managed and managers owned."
+It was easy to conceptualize lawyers providing holistic representation to these family-owned businesses as merging the best interests of the business with the individual constituents involved.
 Because of the close nature between an owner's interests and a business's, judges began applying the legal rights traditionally associated with individual rights to corporate interests.
-97 In 1905, the U.S. Supreme court decided Lochner v.
-N.Y., which judicially expanded the concept of substantive due process and created economic substantive due process.
-98 This laid the basis for the recognition of corporations as "persons" with constitutional and actionable rights.
+In 1905, the United States Supreme Court decided Lochner v.
+New York, which judicially expanded the concept of substantive due process and created economic substantive due process.
+In The Lochner case solidified the jurisprudential basis for the recognition of corporations as "persons" with constitutional and actionable rights.
+Design of the recognition of corporations as "persons" with constitutional and actionable rights.

-The role of a lawyer in providing counsel to such a client balanced the lawyer's obligations to advise the managers in a way that also protected larger constituent and societal impacts.
-Lawyers acted as a "curb" on the "excesses of capitalism" in addition to providing
+The role of a lawyer in providing counsel to such a client balanced the lawyer's obligations to advise the managers in a way that also protected larger affected constituents and societal impacts.103 Lawyers acted as a "curb" on the "excesses of capitalism" in addition to providing